tasch797/node-red-contrib-sap-hana/README.md

 Usage
 -----

+Create a new SAP HANA user froM SAP Hana Studio and you'll get a schema with the same name created by the system.

+Use this new user and all the content will be saved in his schema as he's the owner.

 This package contains one node to run a sql command, call a procedure or a select statement for SAP HANA database using the office @sap/hana-client Node.JS driver.

 Example flow here [flows.json](https://github.com/radu103/node-red-contrib-sap-hana/blob/master/flows.json)